liyue201/gostl/README.md

 ```

 - bidirectional list
-Bidirectional list, supports inserting data from the head and tail, and traversing data from the head and tail.
+Bidirectional list supports inserting data from the head and tail, and traversing data from the head and tail.

 ```go
 package main